KennethTBarrett/cs-sprint-challenge-hash-tables/README.md

 - delete() - O(n), iterates through available keys until a match is found, then removes the associated value.

 4. Load factor

+The load factor is simply the number of keys that are stored within our hash table, divided by the capacity of the hash table.
+The load factor is a measure of how full the hash table can get before capacity is automatically increased, which brings us to...

 5. Automatic resizing

+Automatic resizing means to rehash our hashtable based upon a need for increased capacity upon an insert (`.put()`).
+This need is determined by the load factor.
+This will increase the size of hash table, as well as map the current items in our hash table to new indices.

 6. Various use cases for hash tables

 We expect you to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.